Context Adaptive Extended Chain Coding for Semantic Map Compression: Introduction

 Semantic maps provide structured interpretations of visual content and are widely studied and utilized in robotics, autonomous systems, and extended reality applications.
 In extended reality systems, semantic understanding of the environment can be computed on a device or edge server and conveyed to user devices to support human--environment interaction, scene understanding, or spatial anchoring.
 Similarly, in autonomous driving and robotic perception, semantic maps are used to organize scene elements and may contribute to the construction of structured 3D representations of the environment.
 In these scenarios, semantic maps often exhibit strong geometric and topological structure, motivating the study of compression methods that can exploit such properties.

 In many image and video coding systems, semantic maps are already compressed for storage, transmission, or use as intermediate representations.
 In some applications, exact reconstruction of semantic maps is desirable.
 For example, semantic maps have been used as intermediate representation layers to enable high-fidelity image reconstruction in image compression frameworks \cite{akbari2019dsslic}.
 In such systems, generic lossless image codecs, such as FLIF \cite{sneyers2016flif}, are commonly employed.
-Yan \emph{et al.} \cite{yan2020towards} further leveraged semantic maps to achieve semantically scalable image compression, compressing the maps using PNG \cite{png} followed by gzip \cite{gzip}.
+Li \emph{et al.} \cite{li2026moric} further leveraged semantic maps to achieve region-based implicit codec for image compression, compressing the maps using chain coding based contour coding.
 Semantic maps also play an essential role in point cloud compression.
 In video-based point cloud compression (V-PCC), the state-of-the-art dynamic point cloud coding standard developed by MPEG \cite{preda2017report}, a semantic map known as the occupancy map indicates whether a projected 2D pixel corresponds to a valid 3D point.
 Within the V-PCC framework, the screen content coding (SCC) extension of the High Efficiency Video Coding (HEVC) standard \cite{xu2015overview} is used to compress occupancy maps.
 While these approaches benefit from mature general-purpose compression tools, they do not explicitly exploit the structural properties of semantic maps, which limit compression efficiency.

 A semantic map typically exhibits two distinctive characteristics: a limited number of discrete values and sharp boundaries between neighboring regions.
 Despite these well-defined structural properties, relatively few compression techniques have been specifically designed and used for semantic maps.
 Most existing approaches rely on universal image compression methods, such as those discussed earlier, which are not optimized to handle the combination of limited value cardinality and sharp inter-region boundaries, often resulting in suboptimal compression efficiency.